What does the buyer require you to keep doing after close?

 If the LOI is open, the work is not negotiation anymore.
 It is the decision about who you are on day three-hundred-sixty-five.

-If you want Stan to read the live decision, use the application route and describe the offer in plain language.
+If you want Stan to review the live decision, use the application route and describe the offer in plain language.

-When this is one live commitment and the cost is already real, Tier 01 is the commercial route.
-When the team and the principals are part of the work, Tier 03 applies.
+When this is one live commitment and the cost is already real, Business Coaching is the application path.
+When the team and the principals are part of the work, Scoped Board or Ownership Work applies.